chainer/chainer/docs/source/tutorial/extension.rst

 What is trainer Extension?
 --------------------------

 :class:`~chainer.training.Extension` is a callable object that takes a :class:`~chainer.training.Trainer` object as an argument.
-Adding an :class:`~chainer.training.Extension` to a :class:`~chainer.training.Trainer` using :meth:`~chainer.training.Trainer.extend` method, the :class:`~chainer.training.Extension` will be called at the given timing you specified by using ``trigger`` object (See the details in :ref:`trigger`)
+By adding an :class:`~chainer.training.Extension` to a :class:`~chainer.training.Trainer` using the :meth:`~chainer.training.Trainer.extend` method, the :class:`~chainer.training.Extension` will be called according to the schedule specified by using a ``trigger`` object (See the details in :ref:`trigger`)

-A :class:`~chainer.training.Trainer` object has all information used in a training loop, e.g., models, optimizers, updaters, iterators, and datasets, etc. So you can change the settings of optimizers
+The :class:`~chainer.training.Trainer` object contains all information used in a training loop, e.g., models, optimizers, updaters, iterators, and datasets, etc. This makes it possible to change settings such as the learning rate of an optimizer.

 .. _function: